ICAS celebrates Black History Month in the UK

 The adoption, promotion and embedding of a culture of equality, diversity and inclusion is an established priority for ICAS.
 We recognise that we must be representative of people from all backgrounds, cultures and walks of life if we are to create an accountancy profession that is open to all.

-In 2019 ICAS set up the Guthrie Group to help us drive forward this strategy, tackle inequality and embed equality, diversity and inclusion at the heart of all we do.
+In 2019 ICAS set up the ED+I Committee (formerly the Guthrie Group) to help us drive forward this strategy, tackle inequality and embed equality, diversity and inclusion at the heart of all we do.

-If you’d like more information on the Group or are interested in getting involved then please contact email@example.com.
+If you’d like more information on the ED+I Committee or are interested in getting involved then please contact email@example.com.

 In the meantime, look out for the stories we’ll be sharing throughout October.
 These represent just a few of the remarkable CAs who are providing us all with inspiration during this year’s Black History Month.